 It's important to keep a Biblical view about this question.
 Psalm 145:8-9 tells us “the LORD is good to all.”
 So we should never say that God is unfair, unkind or unjust in His dealings with anyone.

-God will be absolutely fair when dealing with the heathen.
+God will be absolutely fair when dealing with the lost folks.
 We can always trust God to do the right thing.